-I’ve always been drawn to architecture in art, from touristy café paintings to my favourites in art history.
+I’ve always been drawn to architecture in art, from commercial café paintings to my favourites in art history.
 I relate most to Gustave Caillebotte’s Paris scenes and Edward Hopper’s New York paintings because while their subject matter often includes people, architecture plays a strong role in providing context and mood in their most iconic works.

 I paint with a representational style that is based off photographs, but I do not strive to paint an exact copy.
 My intention is to record a scene using simple colour and lines.
 By selectively omitting realistic texture and shading, the result is a two-dimensional impression relying mostly on line, perspective, and contrast.
 This simple style highlights the basic lines of the architecture, and includes only what is necessary to leave the viewer with a vivid impression of the scene.
-Details like street signs and store names are occasionally included to be a true documentation of the location.
+Details like street signs and store names are occasionally included to be a true documentation of the location at the time.

 I usually take my reference photos from the sidewalk looking across the street, or looking up at a street sign or window.
 This vantage point provides an additional sense of realism that some viewers have said makes them feel they could walk into the painting and be surrounded by it, which I think is a wonderful quality for art to have.